 You can refer someone to the service with their consent or make a self- referral over the telephone or by filling in a web form.

-This depends on the person who provided your treatment, but should take around 2 months to get through the first stages.
-If the complaint goes on to the PHSO this can take in excess of 1 year.
+This can vary widely and depends on the organisation that provided your treatment, but it is likely to take around 2-4 months to get through the first stages.
+However, if the complaint goes on to the Ombudsman, this can take in excess of 1 year.